marciomat/reverse_engineering/hackthebox/exatlon/README.md

 We look for the `main()` function and it's there.

-And it's very straightforward to find where it stores the user input:
+It's very straightforward to find where it stores the user input:

 > A local variable was renamed to `user_input` for clarity